WenjiangDeng/XAEM/README.md

 Rscript XAEM_home/R/buildCRP.R in=/path/to/design_matrix/eqClass.txt out=/path/to/design_matrix/X_matrix.RData H=0.025
 ```
 ## 4. XAEM: step by step instruction and explanation
+Suppose we already created a working directory “XAEM_project” (/path/to/XAEM_project/) for quantification of transcripts, and the X_matrix.RData is saved in this folder.
 ### 4.1 Generating the equivalence class table
 The command to generate equivalence class table for each sample is similar to "sailfish quant".
 For example, we want to run XAEM for sample1 and sample2 with 8 cpus:
 ```sh